thoughtram/blog/_posts/2016-01-07-taking-advantage-of-observables-in-angular2-pt2.md

 author: christoph_burgdorf
 ---

-In a [previous post](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html) we showed how to leverage Observables, and especially their strength of composability to ease complicated async tasks.
+In a [previous post](/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html) we showed how to leverage Observables, and especially their strength of composability to ease complicated async tasks.
+Today we want to take it one step further.

+{% include demos-and-videos-buttons.html post=page %}

-As a recap, we built a simple wikipedia search demo consisting of a `WikipediaService` to query a JSONP API.
+As a recap, we built a simple Wikipedia search demo consisting of a `WikipediaService` to query a JSONP API.

 {% highlight js %}
 {% raw %}
-import {Injectable} from '@angular/core';
+import { Injectable } from '@angular/core';
-import {URLSearchParams, Jsonp} from '@angular/http';
+import { URLSearchParams, Jsonp } from '@angular/http';

 @Injectable()
 export class WikipediaService {

   constructor(private jsonp: Jsonp) {}

   search (term: string) {